You need help. You can barely move. You are far enough from the trail that no one can hear your voice. You have no cell phone signal. What do you do?

 The ACR Personal Locator Beacons are the best of the best.
 They do only one thing, but they do it better than any other personal device.
 In an emergency situation you send out an emergency rescue signal via satellite from anywhere you happen to be on the planet (land or sea) to official government agencies.
 The unit automatically includes your GPS coordinates with the generic “come rescue me message”.
 The agency receiving your message dispatches emergency help to your location.
 In addition to the SOS satellite message, they also send a 406 MHz signal and a 121.5 MHz homing signal to further assist rescuers in finding you.
 A built in strobe light helps rescuers find you at night.
 This is as good as it gets in terms of reliability.
 The best news is that prices have come down significantly and you can buy them for around $260 – $340, depending on the model.
 If you are a boater, they have floating models that automatically begin sending a signal the minute they hit the water.
 You don’t have to buy a monthly service plan and the factory replaceable, internal battery lasts about 5 years.
 The only downside is the units don’t allow you to send or receive messages.
 But they do what is most important, and more reliably than with any other similar personal device.
 You can buy one at my photography store and learn more about them here.

 The least expensive option is one of the “Spot” GPS Satellite Messenger units.
 I don’t recommend the Spot devices (more on that later).
 They cost around $85 – $180 plus you have to pay for a monthly service plan.
 A Spot unit can send out pre-programmed, generic messages to your contact list, and a GPS “bread crumb trail” of where you’ve been and where you are.
 In an emergency you can send out a help message.
 The message goes to the service provider that handles Spot emergency messages, and they relay the message to the appropriate government agency to send help your way.
 The Spot GPS units use the Globalstar satellite system which only covers part of the planet’s surface.
 That’s not the only downside.
 After reading a number of reviews, I have decided that I can’t recommend the Spot units as a “send help” safety device.
 They are better than having nothing at all, but with the introduction of the inReach communicator (below), Spot units are best considered as toys for having fun (provided you don’t run into the technical glitches so many reviewers have reported).
-But the system is not reliable enough to be a “save your life system”.
-Some tests in remote locations indicate a failure rate of over 40%.
-That’s just not good enough.
+But the system is not reliable enough (some tests in remote locations indicate a failure rate of over 40%) to be a “save your life system”.
 Especially since you can get a better, more reliable communicator for about $294.

 The really great news is the introduction of the DeLorme inReach Satellite Communicator.
 The inReach uses the Iridium satellite system which has complete global coverage.
 Reliability tests usually fall in the 90-95% range which is much better than the Spot units, but not quite as good as the ARC Personal Locator Beacons described above.